 Managers are often nervous when it comes to psychological safety.
 There is an understanding that psychological safety can help people learn, but it is often confusing to managers.
 It is often asked “does this mean I cannot expect excellence because people are not held accountable for great results?”

-Edmondson, the father of psychological safety, goes on to say that is is not a trade-off against accountability but rather they are two separate dimensions.
+Edmondson, a leader in the field of psychological safety, goes on to say that is is not a trade-off against accountability but rather they are two separate dimensions.
 Leaders who create psychological safety and hold their employees accountable for excellence are the highest performing.
 According to Edmondson, it is all about finding the balance, as illustrated in the image below.

 If there is a lack of both psychological safety and accountability, people become apathetic and simply do what they need to do, without questioning anything nor striving for excellence.